 High-Performance Computation Patterns

 Modern JavaScript applications demand deterministic concurrency.
 The main thread must remain unblocked for rendering and user input.
-Background processing shifts heavy computation to isolated execution contexts.
+Background processing shifts heavy computation to isolated execution contexts, and choosing the right strategy for each workload type is what separates applications that feel instant from ones that stutter under load.

 Thread Isolation & Main Thread Boundaries